 1. Is the Heirloom Classic really flippable?

 Yes.
-It’s a two-sided tight-top mattress, so you can flip and rotate it to spread wear more evenly over time.
+It is a two-sided tight-top mattress, so you can flip and rotate it to spread wear more evenly over time.

 2. What’s the difference between the Medium Firm and Firm options?

-They share the same core construction, but the surface feel is tuned differently.
-Medium Firm has a touch more cushion and is easier to live with across positions, while Firm stays flatter and more resistant—especially noticeable for back and stomach sleeping.
+They share the same overall build, but the feel is tuned differently.
+Medium Firm has a little more give and is easier to live with across positions, while Firm stays flatter and pushes back more strongly under the body.

 3. Does it feel like a traditional innerspring?